MODULE 2 - Section 4

 Fundraising & Prayer Team Guide

 Many short-term teams will raise funds through their local networks.
-A resource on how to build a fundraising and prayer support team is available to the team to help them succeed fundraising.
+A resource on how to build a fundraising and prayer support team is available to the team in their application portal.

 General Packing List

-A general packing list is provided of the common items that are helpful to pack for a short-term team.
+A general packing list is provided to team members in their application portal.
 However, your community may have unique aspects to prepare for (i.e. weather, elevation, accommodations, food, walking, etc.).
-You are encouraged to create a community-specific packing list to share with the short-term team at least two weeks in advance before their arrival.
-This can be a part of the Community Guide you will create.
+You are encouraged to create a community-specific packing list to share with the short-term team at least two weeks before their arrival.
+This can be a part of your Community Guide.